AndreaMercatanti/AndreaMercatanti.github.io/index.md

 ## Publications
 - **Identifying types in contest experiments**. with F. Fallucchi and J. Niederreiter. _International Journal of Game Theory_.
 Forthcoming.
 - **The role of financial factors for European corporate investment**.
-(2019) with T. Makinen and A. Silvestrini. _Journal of International Money and Finance_, Vol.96.
+(2019) with T. Makinen and A. Silvestrini. _Journal of International Money and Finance_, Vol. 96.
 - **Do debit cards decrease cash demand?: Causal inference and sensitivity analysis using Principal Stratification**.
-(2017) with F. Li. _Journal of the Royal Statistical Society: Series C (Applied Statistics)_, Vol.66.
+(2017) with F. Li. _Journal of the Royal Statistical Society: Series C (Applied Statistics)_, Vol. 66.
 - **Improving inference of Gaussian mixtures using auxiliary variables**.
-(2015) with F. Li and F. Mealli. _Statistical Analysis and Data Mining_, Vol.8.
+(2015) with F. Li and F. Mealli. _Statistical Analysis and Data Mining_, Vol. 8.
 - **Do debit cards increase household spending?
 Evidence from a semiparametric causal analysis of a survey**.
-(2014) with F. Li. _The Annals of Applied Statistics_, Vol.8.
+(2014) with F. Li. _The Annals of Applied Statistics_, Vol. 8.
+- **A likelihood-based analysis for relaxing the exclusion restriction in randomized experiments with nonmcompliance**.
+(2013) _Australian and New Zealand Journal of
+Statistics_, Vol. 55.
+- **Analyzing a randomized experiment with imperfect compliance and ignorable conditions for missing data: theoretical and computational issues**.
+(2004) _Computational Statistics and Data Analysis_, Vol. 46.

 ## Welcome to GitHub Pages